Community Association Managers International Certification Board (CAMICB) administers the

-The CMCA offers a level of protection to homeowners and their communities by offering a trusted credential awarded only to professional managers who have demonstrated competency of the defined body of knowledge of a community association manager.
+Value Proposition: The CMCA offers a level of protection to homeowners and their communities by offering a trusted credential awarded only to professional managers who have demonstrated competency in the defined body of knowledge of a community association manager.

 Commitment to Impartiality and Confidentiality

 The CAMICB Board of Commissioners is committed to impartiality in all aspects of the certification program, including actions related to applicants, candidates, and CMCA credential holders.

 The Board monitors its policies to ensure continued impartiality.

 The Board’s commitment to impartiality includes the development of an annual Threat Analysis, the commitment to adhere to the conflict of interest policy, and the review of all complaints.

 The Board does not permit influence or pressure from internal or external sources to compromise impartiality.

 The Board is committed to protecting confidential or proprietary information related to applicants, candidates, CMCA credential holders, and the examination development, maintenance, and administration process.

 To ensure the security of the examination, all test materials are confidential and will not be released to any person or agency.

 Personal information submitted with an application or recertification application is confidential.
 Personal information retained within the CAMICB database will be kept confidential.
 Examination scores are released only to the examination candidate unless a signed release is provided in writing by the individual or is required by law.